naviret/rl_bnab_maturation_pathways/development/proteomic_translation_pipeline/README.md

 ```

 The path to the data directory is a required positional argument.
 This is the directory where the project files will be downloaded and processed.
+> **Note:** The path to the data directory **must be an absolute path.**

+This is necessary to ensure that files are written to the correct directories created relative to the data directory.

 Other arguments include: